 PHOTO CREDIT: TODAY Illustration / Courtesy of Ricardo Gonzales

 I am an illustrator and visual designer currently residing in Mexico City but originally from North Carolina.
 I attended Savannah College of Art and Design (SCAD), where I received a degree in fashion design.
 After I graduated, I moved to Los Angeles, where I worked as an assistant designer.
 In my spare time, during weekends and evenings, I illustrated greeting cards and prints and sold them online and picked up freelance jobs.
 After a few years of working in the fashion industry, I decided to make a career change and focus on illustration and graphic design — I’ve never looked back.

 Finding my voice and style as an illustrator has been a fun process.
 Over the years, I have experimented with various techniques, colors and patterns — tweaking as I went until I could find a style that represents who I am as an artist and a woman.

 I come from a family of driven, intelligent and hardworking Puerto Rican women who push me to be the best artist I can be.
 To be fearless and take chances, to embrace my heritage and understand the history.
 My work highlights my relationship with my family.
 Through the use of bright visual elements, bold colors and unique figures, I strive to celebrate their spirit, beauty and strength.

-PHOTO CREDIT: TODAY Illustration / Courtesy of Isabella Humphrey
+PHOTO CREDIT: TODAY Illustration / Courtesy of Isabela Humphrey

 I am an illustrator from the Dominican Republic, focusing on independent graphic journalism.
 I enjoy documenting everyday life: mine, the people I meet, the food I eat, the places I go.
 I showcase what goes on around me but through visual narratives.